Search

 The Playbook:

 The playbook tab is a non-required coding space where a Jupyter Notebook interface lets developers code and experiment with their development in a sandbox-style workspace.
-Creating a new notebook allows you the familiar modular interface of a jupyter notebook.
-You can also access the available python packages and their versons with a “!pip list” command.
+Creating a new notebook allows you the standard interface of a Jupyter Notebook.
+You can view the available Python packages and their versions with a “!pip list” command.

 Train and Predictor Tabs

 Train and Predictor tabs are spaces ready to receive the final train and predictor.py scripts for deployment.
-These spaces have no testing capabilities so it is best practice to develop and test your scripts in the playbook tab and copy them to the train and predictor tabs when complete.
-The hyperparameters tab is where you will upload a csv detailing the hyperparameters for your algorithm and their default values and types.
+These spaces have no testing capabilities, so it is best practice to develop and test your scripts in the playbook tab and copy them to the train and predictor tabs when they are complete.
+The hyperparameters tab is where you will upload a CSV detailing the hyperparameters for your algorithm and their default values and types.

 Hyperparameters Tab

-The hyperparameters tab will let you individually add hyperparameters and their properties directly to the grid.
-You may optionally import a CSV with this information that will then be displayed in the table and is editable from there.
+The hyperparameters tab lets you individually add hyperparameters and their properties directly to the grid.
+You may optionally import a CSV with this information, which will then be displayed in the table and editable from there.

 Datasets

-The datasets section will expand from the left bar allowing you to bring datasets already staged in Coleman into the jupyter notebook environment.
+The datasets section will expand from the left bar, allowing you to bring datasets already staged in Infor AI into the Jupyter Notebook environment.

 Instructions